hwaterke/inab/README.md

 * Fix the select with add new value
 * Add Time in addition to date for transactions?
 * Allow to search in transactions
+* Display list of transactions for one category of the month (= search)
 * Create a design identity (palette etc.)
 * Server side make sure dates of budget items are months
 * Server side make sure there can be only one budget item per month and category
-* Add a router
 * Add a landing page (will be used for login)
 * Transfers need to be rendered positive on one account and negative on the other
 * Disallow transfers between an account and itself
 * Reorder categories by drag and drop
-* Display list of transactions for one category of the month
 * Write server tests
 * Replace redux-crud, store entities by ID
 * Category goals